Sykhivskyi District: Persenkivka

 In 1907-1908 a power plant was established in the area of Persenkivka to the south of Novyi Lviv.
 An industrial area soon formed in the vicinity.
 In 1921 a railway line connected Persenkivka's railway station with the grounds of the Eastern Trade Fair in today's Stryi Park.
-After the bankruptcy of many enterprises during the 1990s, their grounds were used for residential building or as office spaces.
+After the bankruptcy of many enterprises during the 1990s, their grounds were used for residential construction or as office spaces.

 In the early 1930s the construction of a Carmelite monastery started in the neighbourhood, however due to the beginning of World War II it was never finished.
 After the expulsion of the monks in 1946, the building functioned as a shop and a service station, and later became a property of Lviv Bus Factory.
 In 2017 the structure was granted the status of an architectural monument.

 Sykhiv

 The suburban village of Sykhiv was first mentioned in 1409 when it was bought by Piotr Włodkowic from its previous owners Ivan Rusyn and his wife Oksana for 50 kopas of Ruthenian Groschen.
 In 1525 the village was awarded Magdeburg rights by King Sigismund I.

 Until 1673 Sykhiv functioned as a single folwark.
 In that year it was divided into 12 parts, each belonging to a consul of Lviv's city council.
 In 1774 the village of Sykhiv consisted of 46 homesteads and belonged to a Greek Catholic parish.

 During the Polish-Ukrainian War, on 27 December 1918, the village was taken by forces of the Ukrainian Galician Army.

 The northern part of the district was developed mostly during the 1920s and 1930s when Lviv belonged to Poland.
 During the German occupation in 1942 Sykhiv was administratively subordinated to Lviv.
 However, after coming under Soviet control, the village once again became part of Pustomyty Raion.
 It was finally attached to Lviv once again on 13 June 1952.

 The southeastern (the core of the raion) and western parts were developed in the 1980s and 1990s by Ukrainian Soviet government.
 Construction of the first part of a new residential district commenced in 1979, with first buildings being settled in 1981.
 In 1986 a cinema named after Oleksandr Dovzhenko was opened in the area.